Red Velvet Cake & Cinnamon Buttercream Frosting Recipe

 For Cinnamon Buttercream

-Continue beating on high speed until frosting is fluffy
+- Continue beating on high speed until the frosting is fluffy

 For Vanilla Cream Cheese Frosting